McMurdo Station: Communications

 McMurdo Station receives both Internet and voice communications by satellite communications via the Optus D1 satellite and relayed to Sydney, Australia.
 A satellite dish at Black Island provides 20 Mbit/s Internet connectivity and voice communications.
 Voice communications are tied into the United States Antarctic Program headquarters in Centennial, Colorado, providing inbound and outbound calls to McMurdo from the US.
 Voice communications within the station are conducted via VHF radio.

-Testing of the Starlink service began in January 2023, with a second terminal providing connectivity for the Allan Hills field camp brought in November 2022.The Starlink test ran from January to March of 2023, when it was shut off indefinitely to analyze test data.
-Current McMurdo residents no longer can connect to Starlink.
+Testing of the Starlink service began in September 2022, with a second terminal providing connectivity for the Allan Hills field camp brought in November 2022.